I've got to transport equipment back and forth from the house into this office in order to do these.

 I'm just saying these fuckers need to follow their own advice.

-And then I get in there with this uh oncologist.
+And then I get in there with this oncologist.

-And the oncologist is um uh he's a nice enough guy.
+And the oncologist is a nice enough guy.

 He's extremely uncommunicative, doesn't know anything at all about the tests that he's giving me, the reliability, anything that can affect them.

-Anytime I am asking him any of the parameters about this, he says, I don't know, I don't know, I don't know.
+Anytime I ask him any of the parameters about this, he says, I don't know, I don't know, I don't know.

-So it's like, well, you know, I do know that he don't know, so I'm getting somebody else, right?
+So it's like, well, you know, I do know that he doesn't know, so I'm getting somebody else, right?

-He tells me blah blah blah blah blah, no, the test he's giving me, he does not rely on for himself.
+No, the tests he's giving me, he does not rely on for himself.

-So that's that's a big kick in the ass.
+So that's a big kick in the ass.

-And colonoscopies, I've I've examined them, examined the things statistically, and it's it's a really a goofy process that breaks in billions of dollars for the or millions of dollars for the medical industry out of the insurance companies, right?
+And colonoscopies, I've examined the things statistically, and it's really a goofy process that breaks in billions of dollars for the, or millions of dollars for the medical industry out of the insurance companies, right?

-They say if you have a colonoscopy, you can go five years, ten years or something, and you're guaranteed, you know, proof against um uh cancer arising.
+They say if you have a colonoscopy, you can go five years, ten years, or something, and you're guaranteed, you know, proof against cancer arising.

 And that's bullshit.